Praemuntiacus/Real_Estate_Market_Analysis/README.md

 The query joins the *immobilier* table with the *mutation* table using a left join (LEFT JOIN) with the join condition *mutation.id = immobilier.id*.
 The WHERE clause filters the records to include only apartments (**TypIm** = *'Appartement'*), sales transactions (**NatMut** = *'Vente'*), and a specific date range (DatMut BETWEEN '2020-01-01' AND '2020-06-30').

-The query calculates and returns the count of apartments (apparts_vendus) that were sold within the specified date range.
+The query calculates and returns the count of apartments (apparts_vendus) that were sold within the specified date range:

-**Result**:

 | apparts_vendus |
 |----------------|